2025–2026 Philippine anti-corruption protests: November 17

 BAYAN-affiliated youth mass organizations, student councils, and other groups led various youth-led anti-corruption protests in celebration of International Students' Day, nationally also observed as National Students' Day.

 Youth Rage Against Corruption, Kabataan Partylist, and other groups marched to Mendiola in protest against corruption.
 Students carried placards towards the resignation of President Marcos Jr. and Vice President Duterte.
 However, they were only able to reach the front of the University of the East, Recto Avenue due to police barricades.

 Students also marched and protested in anti-corruption rallies in UP Los Baños, UP Visayas, Miagao; Cebu City; Tacloban City; and Davao City where it was spearheaded by the regional chapter of Kabataan Partylist.
 In Iloilo City, students from UP Visayas Iloilo City Campus, West Visayas State University, and Central Philippine University, as well as teachers and members from other sectors merged by the Iloilo Provincial Capitol.

 For the first time in the university's history, a walkout was staged by the students of the UEP, Catarman.
 The protest was against corruption and against militarization while there were also reported presence of police and intelligence agents.

 In the afternoon, students from Ateneo de Manila University, Miriam College, and UP Diliman merged at Katipunan Avenue for a joint One Katipunan Laban sa Korapsyon protest.
 Heads and representatives of the student councils of the three educational institutions have called for the resignation of both the President and Vice President and all those involved in corruption.

 In the evening, the Iglesia ni Cristo-led "Rally for Transparency and a Better Democracy" protest ended, cutting it short by one day.

+The Duterte-aligned groups, Reforma Filipina and Hakbang ng Maisug, said they respected the decision of INC organizers and instead moved their assembly to Liwasang Bonifacio, where they continued to rally over separate issues including flooding in Quezon City's fifth district.

 November 18

 Headed by the National Union of Students of the Philippines Cordillera in observance of International / National Students' Day, more than 5,000 students from Baguio City and Benguet walked out of Benguet State University (BSU), Saint Louis University, University of Baguio, University of the Cordilleras, UP Baguio, and other schools and converged at Malcolm Square.
 Students of BSU joined the walkout despite what students voiced as efforts by the school administration to silence the mobilization.
 Students raised anti-corruption calls where government money could have been used for education purposes.
 Students have said that this will not be their last walkout and they would participate in the Bonifacio Day rallies on November 30.

+Pro-Marcos counter-protesters, led by Filipinos Do Not Yield movement, gathered at the Welcome Rotonda in Quezon City, expressed their support for President Bongbong Marcos, and calling for the accountability on corrupt politicians.

+November 21

+Nationwide youth walkout converged at Mendiola, November 21.